Color theory is both the science and art of using color.

 At the same time, people might find the content stale.
 If they see the same colors, they see them regularly.
 They may be quick to trash the e-mail because they can assume they know what it’s about.

 Switching up colors from time to time keeps things fresh.
-You may get even a higher inbox open rate when swapping for new colors because people will be intrigued by offering something new yet familiar.
+You may get an even higher inbox open rate when swapping for new colors because people will be intrigued by offering something new yet familiar.

 Print Materials